planetfederal/workshops/workshops/suiteintro/doc/source/geoexplorer/layout.rst

 .. _geoexplorer.layout:

-GeoExplorer Interface
+GeoExplorer interface
 =====================

-Let's launch GeoExplorer and have a look at the user interface.
+We'll now launch GeoExplorer and have a look at the user interface.

 #.
 You can access GeoExplorer directly from this URL ``http://localhost:8080/geoexplorer``, or from the Dashboard by clicking on :guilabel:`GeoExplorer`.

-   .. note:: The OpenGeo Suite needs to be running in order to access GeoExplorer.
+   .. note:: OpenGeo Suite needs to be running in order to access GeoExplorer.

 The interface is divided into the following sections: